Bicom questions & answers

 Can children have bioresonance therapy?

-Bioresonance therapy for children is usually quicker than for adults because in their shorter lifetime they have been exposed to fewer noxious influences.
-However, as for adults, if their nervous system or skin is involved, therapy can be prolonged.
+Bioresonance therapy for children is usually quicker than for adults because in their shorter lifetime they have been exposed to fewer negative influences.

 Do I have to abstain from certain foods?